theroshanron/facebook_ads_marketing_mastery/Facebook_page.md

       - Try never to give admin access to anyone unless it's a founder or co-founder
   - Select instagram on your facebook page settings tab to connect Instagram to Facebook pages

+## Create a username
+- Navigate and click on edit information
+- click username field